cococonscious/koji/README.md

 Make sure to have both [git](https://git-scm.com/) and openssl installed first.

+There are offical releases for OSX and Linux.
+Windows should work if you build manually, I'm just not sure how to automate it with the current release setup.

 **Note:** Refer to [this comment](https://github.com/its-danny/koji/issues/53#issuecomment-1076690486) for getting it to work on an M1 Macbook Pro.